dib-lab/2020-paper-sourmash-gather/manuscript.md

 ---
-title: Lightweight compositional analysis of metagenomes with minimum metagenome covers
+title: Lightweight compositional analysis of metagenomes with FracMinHash and minimum metagenome covers
 keywords:
 - k-mers
 - MinHash